tobbik/lua-t/docs/Csv.rst

       ... rowTable contains all fields of a tsv row end

-  For convienience to parse text-only sources that may have been received over the network or from a database, the ``Csv`` module provides a static ``split()`` function that can be used to create an iterator for string only
+  For convienience to parse text-only sources that are not available as files, such as sources received over the network or from a database, the ``Csv`` module provides a static ``Csv.split(textData)`` function that can be used to create an iterator for string only variables:
-  variables:

   .. code:: lua